black-spidera/postgres-docker/README.md

 # Postgres Docker Compose Setup

-This repository contains a Docker Compose configuration to set up a PostgreSQL database container using `postgres:latest` image.
+This repository contains a Docker Compose configuration to set up a PostgreSQL database container using the `postgres:latest` image.
 It provides an easy way to spin up a PostgreSQL instance for local development or testing purposes.

 ## Getting Started